kientux/parameterize/README.md

 components.queryItems = params.map { URLQueryItem(name: $0.key, value: "\($0.value)")}
 ```

-- Auto infer name of param from simple field name
+- Auto infer name of param from field name, with default/snake_case or custom naming strategy
 - Nil and empty array will be remove automatically
 - Auto handle array of elements that conform to `CustomStringConvertible`
 - Auto expand nested params